Mission customer focus

 You probably know the term User Experience.
 It is a term that focuses on a user’s experience using a product, system, or service.
 The term is defined in DIN EN ISO 9241, an international standard that lays down guidelines for human-computer interaction, as follows: “A person’s perceptions and responses that result from the use and/or anticipated use of a product, system or service.”

 Of course, “user experience” does not only exist in human-computer interaction.
 A user is a person, a customer, a human being.
 He or she perceives things and collects experiences.
-A positive user experience is essentially the goal of customer centricity.
+A positive user experience is essentially the goal of customer focus.
 And the good thing about such a goal is that it is relatively easy to achieve.
-Here are two small examples:
+Here is one small example:

 How can you focus more on your customers?